All Programs – Hul’q’umi’num’ language courses

 There is some flexibility in the schedule, but participants must be available for the times certain day-time courses.

-Deadline for receipt of all paperwork is March 15, 2022.
+Deadline for receipt of all paperwork was May 1st.

 Funding opportunities are available.
 Please contact us to discuss your situation.